Skip to content

 Event Delegation

-As shown above, dispatchEvent() can be used to trigger events. checkbox: is a type of convention to avoid duplication and has no functionality.
-Events can also be listened to using the instance method delegate() of View as shown below.
+As shown above, you can trigger an event using dispatchEvent().
+Here, checkbox: is a kind of convention to avoid duplication and does not have any special functionality.
+In addition, you can listen for the event via the delegate() method of View instances, as shown below.

 typescript